ryanbates1990/dnd/Plot Points/Session6.md

 # Session Plan

-## 1. Will Writes the Plan in Stone
-- Will asks for a moment with his gang to discuss the party
-- Comes back and everyone looking at the party and says,
-> "We just want to make sure we're clear on the plan.
-You guys don't seem like you're from around here so let me give you the lay of the land.
-Little Oak!" he shouts, "Stop at once!"

-> Little Oak stops in his tracks and not being used to the sudden stop, stumble a little bit, the other children braced themselves at once.
-Will jumps out the window grabbing a rope and gracefully slides down to the ground.
-"Come down, I'll show you." and he grabs a stick and begins drawing in the dirt.

-- Draw a rough sketch of Loomlurch and go through the plan one more time.
-- They can arrange a meeting by speaking to Chucklehead the goblin boss (L2) or Pincushion, the living doll in L9.
-Any meeting is in the parlour, L3

-## 2. Little Oak comes across the Wayward Pool
+# 1 .
+Little Oak comes across the Wayward Pool
-- Shortly after resuming travel any player (otherwise, Sloane) spots the wayward pool

-> Through a clearing in the trees you see a small lake reflecting the familiar twilight hues of the feywild sky with a thin layer of mist slightly obscuring the otherwise transluscent surface of the water.
+> You guys are sitting in the small cabin in build on Little Oak who is walking liesurely through the wood.
+The thick wood typically keeps the forest pretty dim, but the cabin suddenly gets noticeably brighter.
+You look out the window and see a clearing in the trees.
+In that clearing you see a small lake reflecting the familiar twilight hues of the feywild sky with a thin layer of mist slightly obscuring the otherwise transluscent surface of the water.

-- Will suggests trying to find lamorna stating, "We've made it to the pool which is quite an accomplishment but we've never found Lamorna.
+- Will says, "Ah, looks like we've come across the wayword pool once again."
+Will suggests trying to find lamorna stating, "We've actually made it to the pool which is quite the feat but we've never found Lamorna.
 She might know something we don't.
-You guys can use our costume if you want."

-- visible from Little Oak
-- Introduce Sam's character who is trying and failing to reach the pool

-## 2.5 Doomed Dryad Random Encounter
+You guys should check it out."

+- As people pile out of Little Oak, have everyone make DC 10 Dexterity Checks.
+Any character that fails slips off the roap latter and falls 10 feet and takes 1 d6 damage.
+- Tell Sam what he sees and have the other players describe their character's appearance to him.

-## 3. The Wayward Pool
+# 2. The Wayward Pool

 ### Notes
 - can only be reached if one is disguising one's self as a unicorn